ApurbaSengupta/ApurbaSengupta.github.io/_pages/about.md

 I'm highly interested in Deep Learning, NLP and ASR, and I wish to contribute more actively to these amazingly incredible fields in the future by being able to be part of active research communities.

-When not working or updating my professional profile(s), I enjoy traveling to new places, hiking new heights, trying new dishes, singing old songs, watching soccer, Westerns or crime dramas, and spending time with loved ones.
+When not working or updating my professional profile(s), I enjoy traveling to new places, hiking new highs & lows, trying new dishes, singing old songs, watching soccer, Westerns or crime dramas, and spending time with loved ones.